 1 Thess.
 1:1 & II Thess.
 1:1

-Only here in Galatians does the apostle address himself to ‘churches’, which suggests that the epistle to the Galatians is addressed to several assemblies in a region.
-The exact geographical region has been the point of much dispute amongst Bible scholars, but it does not really matter where it was, it is the message that is the important issue, and it’s quite clear that the heresy that Paul was addressing had infected a large region!
+Only here in Galatians does the apostle address himself to ‘churches’, which suggests that the epistle to the Galatians is addressed to several assemblies in a locality.
+The exact geographical region has been the point of much dispute amongst Bible scholars, but it does not really matter where it was.
+It is the message that is the important issue, and it’s quite clear that the heresy that Paul was addressing had infected a large region!
 Once error creeps in, it can spread like wildfire.
-It may be added here that such endless questions as to the exact region, and which assemblies Paul had in mind, distract from the important issues of the letter, and this is one of the tactics of the devil.

 However we are fairly safe to assume that the assemblies include those on his missionary journeys in that region, and consist of churches that he himself established.
 In Acts 13-14; 16:6, we note that there are clues indicating the close affection between the Galatians and the apostle: